catalyst-fp7/documents/interoperability/interoperability.md

 Not all contributions to a debate are structured.
-Assembl, like communication platforms, starts with unstructured contributions (posts) and harvesters identify generic ideas within those; the other catalyst platforms (deliberatorium and debatehub) start with structured contributions but allow unstrucured comments to those structured contributions.
+Assembl, like communication platforms, starts with unstructured contributions (posts) and harvesters identify generic ideas within those; the other catalyst platforms (deliberatorium and debatehub) start with structured contributions but allow unstrucured comments to those structured contributions (as does assembl).

 In both cases, we have links between structured and unstructured contributions.
 If we take the commenting case as typical, we see that comments (and here we will assimilate posts to comments) can be applied to any contribution, whether an idea or another post/comment.